gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 with retransmissions and SACKS according to {{RFC9260}}.

-When the Encryption Engine will experience a non critical error, no ERROR chunks shall be sent.
-The way non critical errors are handled and how the Encryption Engine will recover from these errors is being described in the Encryption Engine specifications.
+When the Encryption Engine will experience a non critical error, an ERROR chunks SHALL NOT be sent.
+This way non critical errors are handled and how the Encryption Engine will recover from these errors is being described in the Encryption Engine specifications.